-In a second second B.2.1(P) Has there been any cases of non compliance with the OECD Principle III laws, rules and regulations pertaining to significant or (B) Insider trading and abusive dealing should be material related party transactions in the past three prohibited years?
-ICGN 2.11.1 Related party transactions Companies should have a process for reviewing and monitoring any related party transaction.
+B.2.1(P) Has there been any cases of non compliance with the laws, rules and regulations pertaining to significant or material related party transactions in the past three years?
+OECD Principle III (B) Insider trading and abusive dealing should be prohibited ICGN 2.11.1 Related party transactions Companies should have a process for reviewing and monitoring any related party transaction.
 A committee of independent directors should review significant related party transactions to determine whether they are in the best interests of the company and if so to determine what terms are fair.
 ICGN 2.11.2 Director conflicts of interest Companies should have a process for identifying and managing any conflicts of interest directors may have.
-If a director has an interest in a matter under N consideration by the board, then the director should not participate in those discussions and the board should follow any further appropriate processes.
-Individual directors should be conscious of shareholder and public perceptions and seek to avoid situations where there might be an appearance of a conflict of interest. connect of interest.
+If a director has an interest in a matter under consideration by the board, then the director should not participate in those discussions and the board should follow any further appropriate processes.
+Individual directors should be conscious of shareholder and public perceptions and seek to avoid situations where there might be an appearance of a conflict of interest.
 ICGN 8.5 Shareholder rights of action Shareholders should be afforded rights of action and remedies which are readily accessible in order to redress conduct of company which treats them inequitably.
-Minority shareholders should be afforded protection and remedies against abusive or C. Role of s C. Role of stakeholders C.1 The rights of stakeholders that are established by law or through mutual agreements are to be respected.
+Minority shareholders should he afforded Ν

+C. Role of stakeholders C.1 The rights of stakeholders that are established by law or through mutual agreements are to be respected.

-C.1.1(P) Have there been any violations of any laws pertaining to labour/employment/ consumer/insolvency/ commercial/competition or environmental issues?
-Where stakeholders participate in the corporate governance process, they should have access to relevant, sufficient and reliable information on a OECD Principle IV (A) The rights of stakeholders that are established by law or through mutual agreements are to be respected.
-N C.2.1(P) timely and regular basis.
-Has the company faced any sanctions by regulators for failure to make announcements within the requisite time period for material events?
-OECD Principle IV (B) Where stakeholders participate in the corporate governance process, they should have access to relevant, sufficient and reliable information on a timely and regular basis N D. Disclos ure and transparency D.1 Sanctions from regulator on financial reports D.1.1(P) Did the company receive a "qualified opinion" in its external audit report?
-OECD Principle V: Disclosure and Transparency (B) Information should be prepared and disclosed in accordance with high quality standards of accounting N Report of Independent Auditor for the 2016 Audited Financial Statements D.1.2(P) Did the company receive an "adverse opinion" in its external audit report? and financial and non-financial disclosures.
+C.1.1(P) OECD Principle IV (A) The rights of stakeholders that are established by law or through mutual agreements are to be respected. Ν C.2 Where stakeholders participate in the corporate governance process, they should have access to relevant, sufficient and reliable information on a timely and regular basis.
+C.2.1(P) Has the company faced any sanctions by regulators for failure to make announcements within the requisite time period for material events?
+OECD Principle IV (B) Where stakeholders participate in the corporate governance process, they should have access to relevant, sufficient and reliable information on a timely and regular basis Ν

+D. Disclos ure and transparency D.1 Sanctions from regulator on financial reports · · · D.1.1(P) Did the company receive a "qualified opinion" in its external audit report?
+OECD Principle V: Disclosure and Transparency (B) Information should be prepared and disclosed in accordance with high quality standards of accounting and financial and non-financial disclosures.
 (C) An annual audit should be conducted by an independent, competent and qualified, auditor in order to provide an external and objective assurance to the board and shareholders that the financial statements fairly represent the financial position and performance of the company in all material respects.
-N Report of Independent Auditor for the 2016 Audited Financial Statements D.1.3(P) Did the company receive a "disclaimer opinion" in its external audit report?
-N Report of Independent Auditor fo the 2016 Audited Financial Statements D.1.4(P) Has the company in the past year revised its financial statements for reasons other than changes in accounting policies?
-(D) External auditors should be accountable to the shareholders and owe a duty to the company to exercise due professional care in the conduct of the audit.
-N sibilities of the Board E.1 Compliance with listing rules, regulations and d applicable laws
+(D) External auditors should be accountable to the shareholders and owe a duty to the company to exercise due professional care in the conduct of the audit. Ν Report of Independent Auditor for the 2017 Audited Financial Statements Report of Independent Auditor for the 2017 Audited Financial Statements Report of Independent Auditor for the 2017 Audited Financial Statements D.1.2(P) Did the company receive an "adverse opinion" in its external audit report? Ν D.1.3(P) Did the company receive a "disclaimer opinion" in its external audit report? Ν D.1.4(P) Has the company in the past year revised its financial statements for reasons other than changes in accounting policies? Ν E. Respons sibilities of the Board E.1 Compliance with listing rules, regulations and applicable laws